mwpb/maths-inliner/README.md

 ## Implementation

 Uses regex to locate inline and display mathematics.
-Uses tex2svg to replace them with
+Uses tex2svg to replace them with SVG code.
 Uses Promises for everything async.